Does alcohol help you sleep?

-So right away we can answer the question this post poses: yes, alcohol does hurt your sleep.
-If you want to know why then keep reading.
-We’ll discuss the effects of alcohol on sleep, as well as alternate approaches you can use instead of drinking before bedtime.
+Right away we can answer the question this post poses: yes, alcohol does hurt your sleep.
+If you want to know why, keep reading.
+We’ll discuss the effects of alcohol on sleep, as well as simple-yet-effective approaches you can use instead of drinking before bedtime.

-The same National Sleep Foundation article referenced above notes some specific drawbacks, including:
+Indeed, the same National Sleep Foundation article referenced above notes even more specific drawbacks, including the following:

 Going to the Bathroom Frequently: Drinking before bed often leads to one or more trips to the bathroom in the night.
 Typically your body controls the urge to go to the bathroom while you sleep, but between the potential disruptions we’ve already discussed and the simple fact that what goes in must come out, consuming alcohol in the evenings means you’re going to struggle to stay asleep one way or another.